Appendix C. Boot options reference

 .treeinfofile is not available, the installation program attempts to load the image from

-inst.stage2option to boot the installation program from themselves.Note
+inst.stage2option to boot the installation program from the respective ISO.

 By default, the

-inst.stage2=hd:LABEL=RHEL-8-0-0-BaseOS-x86_64.
-If you modify the default label of the file system containing the runtime image, or if you use a customized procedure to boot the installation system, you must verify that the
+inst.stage2=hd:LABEL=RHEL-x-0-0-BaseOS-x86_64.
+If you modify the default label of the file system that contains the runtime image, or if you use a customized procedure to boot the installation system, verify that the

 inst.stage2=boot option is set to the correct value.